 Functional Analysis, Elias M. Stein, Rami Shakarchi

-Believe it or not, this is not the book I used to learn functional analysis.
-I learned functional analysis.
+However, this is not the book I used to learn functional analysis.
 Instead, I used the following book:

 Introductory Functional Analysis with Applications, Erwin Kreyszig